mongodb-developer/SemanticKernel_With_CSharp_And_Atlas/Readme.md

 This repo is a sample console application showing how to use Semantic Kernel, Azure OpenAI and MongoDB Atlas to create a simple movie querying bot.

+If you do not have access to Azure OpenAI, you can view the branch *using-openai* which is the same example but using OpenAI.

 ## Prerequisites

 You will need a few things to run this locally: